 A Health Savings Account (HSA) is a type of savings and investment account for medical expenses.
 The funds in an HSA can be used at any time but only those currently enrolled in a high deductible health plan are eligible to contribute to an HSA.

 Tax Advantages of Using an HSA

 Health savings accounts have three main tax advantages:

 - Contributions to an HSA are tax-deductible.
 Furthermore, contributions made through payroll are not subject to FICA and FUTA taxes.

-3. Distributions from the HSA are tax free if used for qualified medical expenses.
+- Distributions from the HSA are tax-free when used for qualified medical expenses.

 Contributing to an HSA may be a great tool to reduce taxes owed today and to save for future health care costs depending on your situation.
 If you are interested in a high-deductible health care plan, contact your employer’s HR department and ask if a high-deductible plan is an option.
 Please also feel free to Contact Us to discuss how an HSA may work in your specific situation.

 Editor’s Note: This article was originally published in 2018.
 It has been updated to reflect 2023s limits.

 *Tax references are at the federal level.
 Individuals should consult with a tax advisor regarding state taxes.